B3RC1Ks1/nestjs-mongodb/README.md

 2. **Configure Environment Variables:**

+   **Note:** This application is for demonstration purposes only, so the environment variables are already set in the docker-compose.yml to simplify deployment and testing.
+There is no need to create a .env file when running the application with Docker.

    Create a `.env` file in the root directory (if not already present) and update the following values as needed:

    ```dotenv